Welcome to Athletics

 Electrocardiograms help identify athletes who may be at risk for sudden death from loss of heart function.
 An ECG may also assist with diagnosing several different heart conditions that put athletes at risk.

-BPS announced in June that the school board expected to pass the policy and urged athletes to begin getting tested before fall sports.
 To make testing accessible to more students, BPS has partnered with Who We Play For (WWPF), a nonprofit organization committed to protecting student athletes through heart screenings.
 It also published lists of doctors and urgent-care centers that provide ECG testing.

 - Give WWPF consent to administer an ECG at one of numerous school-based screening events;